This unit examines the properties of polygons and how these are related. It also gives the names in both Māori and English.

 Triangular prism to hexagon

-- He stays like this for only a short time before changing back into a whakarara rite.
-A little while later, Whakarara rite stops in at his favourite food place called Geo Flatworld Takeaways to get a kai of tapa ono rite (rectangular hexagonal shape) chips.
+- Koeko tapatoru stays like this for only a short time before changing back into a whakarara rite (rhombus).
+A little while later, Whakarara rite stops in at his favourite food place called Geo Flatworld Takeaways to get a kai of tapaono rite (regular hexagonal shape) chips.

 In the final session we reflect on the shapes that we have explored during the week.